mastram/Raspberry-Pi/Documents/GPS-Setup.md

 ## To auto start GPSD Demon

 Default settings for the gpsd init script and the hotplug wrapper.
+This is done in the file : /etc/default/gpsd

 Start the gpsd daemon automatically at boot time `START_DAEMON="true"`